mathspp/mathspp/pages/02.blog/02.pydonts/functions-a-complete-reference/item.md

 The example I showed you was of a function that was doing too many things that go towards the same goal.
 Here, the example was processing an order.
+By splitting the different steps into smaller subfunctions, it becomes easier to update those steps when the requirements of your program change.

+Note, however, that you can argue that the function `process_order` _still_ does too many things, since it's validating the order, applying the discounts, and writing the receipt.
+The difference is that the function `process_order` is just the “driver” of your program now, since it takes some input but then passes everything along to all of the steps (subfunctions) required to process an order.

 Sometimes, you want to add code to a function that is helpful to the developer or the user, but that is not directly related to the original goal of the function.
 For example, you may want to add logging to a function, or a cache, or profiling.
-When you want to add these behaviours that are _orthogonal_ to the objective of the function, you will want to [use a decorator](#decorators).
+When you want to add these behaviours that are _orthogonal_ to the original objective of the function, you will want to [use a decorator](#decorators).

 ## The function signature